 - 1. Site grading must be kept to a minimum and necessary drainage systems must be designed for minimal impact.
+A minimum of 60% of the lot should remain undisturbed.
+This percentage minimum is a general rule that may vary in application.
+The required percentage of undisturbed area may be greater for larger lots (greater than 10,500 sq. ft.) and less for smaller lots typical in Cape Fear Station.
 Due to the sensitive environment of the island and its drainage issues, the Village and the Association are very concerned with filling or major contour changes on any property.
 Any filling or contour changes must be submitted to the Village Building Inspector and the ARC for approval before proceeding.
 In an AE Flood Zone, Village approval must be granted for filling and the Village Building Inspector will examine particularly whether or not the proposed filling will impact the natural flow of storm water.
 In a VE Flood Zone, FEMA requirements regulate filling. - 2.
 Erosion and siltation control provisions shall be employed during and after construction.
 Surface drainage must be collected on site and not cause damage to adjacent properties.
 Particular attention must be paid to avoid standing water. - 3.
 Paving, buildings and drainage systems must preserve natural grade run-off and vegetation.
 The driveway must be designed for minimal environmental impact and zero impact on neighbors.
-Avoid damming the natural water flow with culverts or drain tile as necessary.

-4. The sands on Bald Head Island are very permeable and accept run-off easily.
+Avoid damming the natural water flow with culverts or drain tile as necessary. - 4.
+The sands on Bald Head Island are very permeable and accept run-off easily.
 However, flooding from large storms is sometimes a problem.
 Particular attention must be paid to avoid standing water.
 Any elevation less than 8 feet AMSL tends to flood; therefore, filling for the building pad and driveway may be allowed with a Village permit only.